-The requirement subgraph of a BusinessKnowledgeModel element is the directed graph composed of the BusinessKnowledgeModel element itself, its knowledgeRequirement elements, and the union of the requirement subgraphs of all the requiredKnowledge elements that are referenced by its knowledgeRequirements.
+The requirement subgraph of a BusinessKnowledgeModel element is the directed graph composed of the BusinessKnowledgeModel element itself, its knowledgeRequirement elements, and the union of the

 An instance of BusinessKnowledgeModel is said to be well-formed if and only if, either it does not have any knowledgeRequirement, or all of its knowledgeRequirement elements are well-formed.
 That condition entails, in particular, that the requirement subgraph of a BusinessKnowledgeModel element SHALL be acyclic, that is, that a BusinessKnowledgeModel element SHALL not require itself, directly or indirectly.